ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 List(Some(1),Some(3),Some(10),None).flatMap(x=>x) //res41: List[Int] = List(1, 3, 10)
 List(Some(1),Some(3),Some(10),None).flatten //res42: List[Int] = List(1, 3, 10)
 ```
-Let's see the operation of the fold method which **"merge or synthesize"** the elements of the collection using an associative operator (which can be executed in an arbitrary order [sum, multiplication]). **Always have an initial value or accumulator.**
+Let's see the operation of the fold method, which **"merge or synthesize"** the elements of the collection using an associative operator (which can be executed in an arbitrary order [sum, multiplication]). **Always have an initial value or accumulator.**
-In fold we're always talking about associative binary operation which means the order of operations is irrelevant, **fold**, is a monoid, have a look to our [source examples](https://github.com/ldipotetjob/functionalprog/blob/main/src/main/scala/functionalProg-monoids.sc)
+In the fold method we talk about associative binary operation which means the order of operations is irrelevant. **The fold method**, is a monoid, have a look to our [source examples](https://github.com/ldipotetjob/functionalprog/blob/main/src/main/scala/functionalProg-monoids.sc)

 ```scala
 def fold[A1 >: A](z: A1)(op: (A1, A1) ⇒ A1): A1